 High Flight Farm was established in 1996, following Atlanta hosting the 1996 Olympics.
 Located on twenty-two acres that are surrounded by Mallard's Landing, a prestigious fly-in community, High Flight Farm rose out of heavily wooded acreage with no existing buildings.
-Today, five acres of the farm is comprised of the owners' home, the barn with an apartment, a hay/bedding barn, and a four-bay 'shop' for vehicles and farm machinery.
+Today, seven acres of the farm is comprised of the owners' home, the Main Barn with an apartment, new twin barns with a covered arena, a hay/bedding barn, and a four-bay 'shop' for vehicles and farm machinery.

-There are two miles of Triple Crown fencing that artfully weave in and out of the remaining seventeen acres of pasture land.
-The farm has seven 3/4 acre turn-out paddocks, three large 3+ acre pastures, a quarantine paddock, and two show paddocks.
+There are over two miles of Triple Crown fencing that artfully weave in and out of the remaining seventeen acres of pasture land.
+The farm has seven 3/4 acre semi-private turn-out paddocks, four 1/2 acre private turn-out paddocks, three large 3+ acre pastures, a quarantine paddock, and two show paddocks.
 The primary turn-out areas are supplied with large horse-safe automatic waterers that are cleaned daily.
 Nearly every turn-out area has trees for shade during the hot Atlanta summers.
 All pastures were originally double sprigged with Tift 44 Bermuda, so with careful maintenance and rotation, the horses are able to graze on high quality pasture year 'round.

-The main riding arena is 150' by 250' and is conveniently located beside the barn.
-This arena is our jumping arena with a clay/river sand footing that drains well.
+The jumping arena is 150' by 250' and is conveniently located beside the barn.
+This arena has a clay/river sand footing that drains well.
 Ten jumps and a set of cavaletti are set up in this ring, and occasionally the 'course design' is rearranged.
 Riders may make changes at will to suit their exercise for the day with their horse.

 Off the jumping arena there is a 60' by 60' round pen/training ring for your use for free lunging, line lunging, or various other uses.